zacares/flutter_drift_simolus3/docs/docs/Platforms/postgres.md

 aware of them for the time being.
 This section lists affected APIs and workarounds to make them work PostgreSQL.

+### Migrations

-1. Most parts of the `Migrator` API are SQLite-specific.
+Most parts of the `Migrator` API are SQLite-specific.
 You will be able to create tables on PostgreSQL as well, but methods like `alterTable` will only work with SQLite.
-   The [migrations](#migrations) section below describes possible workarounds - the recommended approach is to export your drift schema and then use dedicated migration tools for PostgreSQL.
+While it's possible to use drift migrations with PostgreSQL databases, the recommended approach for now is to [export your drift schema](../Tools/index.md#exporting) and then use dedicated migration tools for PostgreSQL.
-2. Drift's datetime columns were designed to work with SQLite, which doesn't have dedicated datetime types.
-   Most of the date time APIs (like `currentDateAndTime`) will not work with PostgreSQL.
-   When using drift databases with PostgreSQL, we suggest avoiding the default `dateTime()` column type and instead use `PgTypes.date` or `PgTypes.datetime`.
-   If you need to support both sqlite3 and Postgres, consider using [dialect-aware types](../sql_api/types.md#dialect-awareness).

-### Migrations

 In sqlite3, the current schema version is stored in the database file.
-To support drift's migration API being built ontop of this mechanism in Postgres as well, drift creates a `__schema` table storing the current schema version.
+To support drift's migration API being built on top of this mechanism in Postgres as well, drift creates a `__schema` table storing the current schema version.

-This migration mechanism works for simple deployments, but is unsuitable for large database setups with many application servers connecting to postgres.
+This migration mechanism works for simple deployments, but is unsuitable for large database setups with many application servers connecting to a postgres serve.
 For those, an existing migration management tool is a more reliable alternative.
-If you chose to manage migrations with another tool, you can disable migrations in postgres by passing `enableMigrations: false` to the `PgDatabase` constructor.
+If you chose to manage migrations with another tool, you can disable migrations in drift by passing `enableMigrations: false` to the `PgDatabase` constructor.

+### DateTime columns

+Drift's `datetime()` columns were designed to work with SQLite, which doesn't have dedicated datetime types.
+Most of the date time APIs (like `currentDateAndTime`) will not work with PostgreSQL.
+When using drift databases with PostgreSQL, we suggest avoiding the default `dateTime()` column type and instead use `PgTypes.date` or `PgTypes.datetime`:

+{{ load_snippet('time','lib/snippets/platforms/postgres.dart.excerpt.json') }}

+If you need to support both sqlite3 and Postgres, consider using [dialect-aware types](../sql_api/types.md#dialect-awareness):

+{{ load_snippet('time-dialectaware','lib/snippets/platforms/postgres.dart.excerpt.json') }}

 ## Current state